-Analysis of the North Lanarkshire Common Housing Register (CHR) finds that 2,13350 privately renting households in North Lanarkshire are on the waiting list for social rented housing.
-This means that more than one in seven (12.8%) of all PRS tenants are seeking social rented housing in the area.
+Analysis of the North Lanarkshire Common Housing Register (CHR) finds that 2,182 privately renting households in North Lanarkshire are on the waiting list for social rented housing.
+This means that almost one in five (18.3%) of all PRS tenants are seeking social rented housing in the area.

-Private renters make up almost one in four (24.1%) of all non-transfer (i.e. those who do not currently reside in a social rented home in the area) applicants on the CHR.
+Private renters make up almost one in four (23.7%) of all non-transfer (i.e. those who do not currently reside in a social rented home in the area) applicants on the CHR.
 Couples, families and other 'non-single' households in the PRS are disproportionately likely to be on the CHR.